 Digital Signs: Over 120 digital signs around campus will display the same Purdue ALERT message that the police department sends via text message to campus subscribers.

 Desktop pop-up alerts: University-owned desktop computers in classrooms and computer labs have the capability to display pop-up windows with the Purdue ALERT message.
 Over 20,000 campus computers receive these messages.
 A short operational video can be found here.

 All-hazard awareness training: The Emergency Preparedness and Planning Office continues to offer training sessions.
 Sign up instructions can be found here.
 The training sessions are also online, via Blackboard and WebCert.

-- Emergency call center: As part of Purdue’s Crisis Communication plan Purdue has engaged an outside vendor to assist with calls to campus after a level 1 emergency.
+Emergency call center: As part of Purdue’s Crisis Communication plan Purdue has engaged an outside vendor to assist with calls to campus after a level 1 emergency.
 This call center will be available 24/7 and 365 days a year on an as-needed basis.
 This call center has the ability to take inbound calls and to make outbound calls regarding information about an incident on campus.
 Translation is available for 140 languages and operators are trained mental health professionals.

 Visit the Emergency Preparedness and Planning Office page for additional information.